 6) Make sure to flush before leaving

 Turn around and exit the toilet after flushing it.
 You’ll likely get infected with airborne germs and bacteria while flushing.
 Always close the lid before flushing, press the flush button with a little tissue, and get out of there swiftly.
+These small habits help keep toilet clean for the next person using it.

 7) Wash Hands with Soap, Always!